 “Some people think design means how it looks.
 But of course, if you dig deeper, it’s really how it works.” — Steve Jobs

-Making beautiful interfaces will not take you anywhere unless it is fulfilling your user’s needs in an efficient way.
+Making beautiful interfaces will not take you anywhere unless it is efficiently fulfilling your user’s needs.

-If user is not comfortable with your product, then it is of no use.
+If the user is not comfortable with your product, then it is of no use.
 Your user will always remember the experience your product is providing him.
-To earn user’s confidence and trust, it is essential to provide him satisfying experience.
+To earn the users’ confidence and trust, it is essential to provide them with a satisfying experience.